camunda/camunda-docs/docs/self-managed/zeebe-deployment/kubernetes/helm/installing-helm.md

 ---
 id: installing-helm
-title: "Camunda Cloud Helm Charts"
+title: "Camunda Cloud Helm charts"
 ---

 [Helm](https://github.com/helm/helm) is a package manager for Kubernetes resources.
 Helm allows us to install a set of components by simply referencing a package name, and allowing us to override configurations to accommodate these packages to different scenarios.

 Helm also provides dependency management between charts, meaning that charts can depend on other charts.
 This allows us to aggregate a set of components together that can be installed with a single command.

 The Camunda Cloud Helm chart is currently available and can be found in the [Camunda Cloud Helm repository](https://github.com/camunda-community-hub/camunda-cloud-helm).
-Per default the following will be installed:
+By default, the following will be installed:

 - **Camunda Cloud self-managed Helm (ccsm-helm)**:
   - **Zeebe**: Deploys a Zeebe Cluster with three brokers using the `camunda/zeebe` docker image.
   - **Zeebe Gateway**: Deploys a Zeebe Gateway.
   - **Operate**: Deploys Operate, which connects to an existing Elasticsearch.
   - **Tasklist**: Deploys the Tasklist component to work with user tasks.
-  - **Elasticsearch**: Deploys an Elasticsearch Cluster with three nodes.
+  - **Elasticsearch**: Deploys an Elasticsearch cluster with three nodes.

 ![Charts](assets/ccsm-helm-charts.png)